gpiechnik2/popita/README.md

 ![Image of Popita](https://github.com/gpiechnik2/popita/blob/master/static/Popita_app.jpg)

 # Popita
-Popita is an android mobile app that is completely rest API-based.
+Popita is an android mobile app that is completly based on rest API.
+The app gives users the ability to view and send messages to people nearby who are currently drinking.

 ## Features
 - Login and creating account